Samsung Galaxy S21: Supported video modes

 Still frames extracted from high-resolution footage can act as standalone photographs.

 Software

-The first three S21 phones were released with Android 11 (One UI 3.1) and Google Mobile Services, with Samsung's One UI software.
-While the S21 FE was supposed to be released with the same android version and One UI skin, due to it being delayed all devices are now updated with Android 12 (One UI 4.0) instead.
-They all use Samsung Knox for enhanced device factory reset protection (FRP) security, and a separate version exist for enterprise use.The first three S21 series smartphones were updated to Android 12 and One UI 4 on 15 November 2021.
+The first three S21 phones were released with Android 11 (One UI 3.1), while the S21 FE had Android 12 (One UI 4.0) instead.
+They all use Samsung Knox for enhanced device factory reset protection (FRP) security, and a separate version exist for enterprise use.

+The first three S21 series smartphones were updated to Android 12 and One UI 4 on 15 November 2021.
 Samsung added a "repair mode" to its Galaxy S21 on 28 July 2022, hiding users' data when they entrust an ailing device to a technician.

+On 9 February 2022, Samsung published an event at the Galaxy Unpacked congress and announced that flagship devices sold in 2021 to 2023, and mid-range devices sold in 2022 to 2024, would be supported for four generations of Android OS updates, and five years of security updates, of which the Galaxy S21 series was included.

 The One UI 5 update based on Android 13 began rolling out to S21 devices on 7 November 2022.
+In January 2024, the S21 devices had received the One UI 6 update based on Android 14.

+On May 2025, the S21, S21+, and S21 Ultra models began receiving the Android 15 and One UI 7 update.
+This marks the fourth and final major Android version update for these devices, in line with Samsung's policy of providing four generations of OS upgrades for its flagship phones released before 2024.
+Due to its later release date with Android 12, the S21 FE is on a separate update schedule and is expected to receive one additional major OS update, with Samsung announcing in September 2025 that it would receive Android 16 and One UI 8.